 Second, differing levels of market integration are generally seen as the result of impediments (such as distance, transport costs, and borders) to the transfer of information, goods, and people between markets.
 Our innovation is to take market integration as a measure of other concepts at work in fragile states, including the potential for food insecurity.
 This is innovating on the idea that food prices in markets in particular are good indicators of a population’s welfare, and have been connected to instability and conflict in developing countries (Arezki & Bruckner, 2011; C. Hendrix & Brinkman, 2013; C. S. Hendrix & Haggard, 2015).
 Measuring the extent to which markets across a country or between countries are integrated, in terms of the dispersion or convergence of prices for the same items, or in terms of the extent to which prices change over the post-harvest season, can tell us about the nature, relevance and magnitude of potential barriers, notably conflict, to trade and to storage.

 Third, by establishing regular spatiotemporal patterns connecting conflict, market integration, and food trade and storage, our project can also provide an early warning system for potential food crises in the face of conflict.
 Each of these two dimensions is important in and of itself, but they offer a potential for additional insights in combination.
-A presence of locally produced crops (such as maize and sorghum in Africa and rice in Southeast Asia), whether it is a subsistence farming or an export-oriented endeavour, adds a crucial aspect, conceptually as well as from modeling standpoint to our research.
+A presence of locally produced crops (such as maize and sorghum in Africa and rice in Southeast Asia), whether it is a subsistence farming or an export-oriented endeavour, adds a crucial aspect, conceptually as well as from odelling standpoint to our research.
 Price dynamics within sub-regions—e.g., comprising ethnically homogenous locations within a single country, or across several adjacent countries—can take peculiar patterns, particularly with respect to the integration of the region with the “outside world.”
 In the context of political conflict—which, in most instances, varies over time—this entails possibility of regime-dependent dynamics vis-à-vis the conflict intensity.
 Hastings et al. (2022) demonstrate this in the direction of spatial integration using Somalia as the case study.
 That work, while pioneering in its own right, is geographically focused, and only addresses one, spatial dimension of the issue.
 The intra-year variability of prices, introduced in this project, is another important dimension that can contribute to creating a wealth of knowledge inferred from price behaviour over time and across space.

 Approach